Daphnie-Lias/UrlShorten/README.md

 # UrlShorten
 Objective: Create a webservice which can shorten urls like TinyURL and bit.ly

-Getting Started
+**Getting Started**

 1. Clone this repository by running

 $ https://github.com/Daphnie-Lias/UrlShorten.git

-2. Install python from https://python.org or via your favorite package manager
+2. Install python from https://python.org or via your favorite package manager (homebrew for MAC) brew install python

-3. Install virtualenv
+   Verify python version:
+   >python3 -V
+   >Python 3.7.6

+2. Install Pipenv Globally
+Open Terminal in (Applications/Utilities/Terminal) and upgrade pip:

+python3.7.6 -m pip install pip --upgrade
-$ pip3 install virtualenv
+Another option to upgade, is pip3 install pip --upgrade
-4.If you get a note from pip about virtualenv not being in your PATH, you need to perform this step.
-PATH is a variable accessible from any bash terminal you run, and it tells bash where to look for the commands you enter.
-It is a list of directories separated by :.
-You can see yours by running echo $PATH.
-To run virtualenv commands, you need to add python’s packages to your PATH by editing or creating the file ~/.bash_profile on MacOS.
-To that file add the following lines:

-PATH="<Path from pip message>:$PATH"
-export PATH
-5. Then you can install dependencies into a virtual environment

-$ cd flask_tests_workshop
-$ virtualenv venv
-$ source venv/bin/activate
+Install Pipenv:

+python3.7.6 -m pip install pipenv

+3. Create Virtual Environment with Pipenv
+Open Terminal in (Applications/Utilities/Terminal)

+Make directory :mkdir urlproj

+Activate the Virtual Environment:

+pipenv shell

 $ pip install -r requirements.txt

-DB Setup:
+4. DB Setup:
-6. If tables are not created on startup , use the below commands:
+ If tables are not created on startup , use the below commands: (one time)

 $ On Terminal-> python
 $ > from url_shorten import create_app